Rules of the Youth Olympic Games Medal Design Competition

-Candidates hereby agree to irrevocably assign to the IOC any and all intellectual property rights and other rights, free of charge, worldwide and in perpetuity, without any restriction of any kind, in and to the Applications, including, without limitation, the right to reproduce, copy, edit, alter, adapt, translate, modify, distribute, create derivative works or sell the Application, in any media, format or technology, now known or hereafter devised, without any restriction of time or territory (the "Assignment of Rights"), pursuant to which Candidates acknowledge and agree that editing or modification by the IOC or any third party authorised by the IOC of the Applications is hereby consented and will not be deemed or considered as an infringement of the integrity of the Applications.
-The Assignment of Rights is expressly subject to the condition precedent that the Candidate is selected as a Winner by the IOC (for the sake of clarity this includes the Competition Winner and the two runners-up) and notified as such by the IOC (the "Condition Precedent").
+Candidates hereby irrevocably grants and assigns to the IOC absolutely and with full title guarantee (including by way of present assignment of future copyright) all proprietary rights, intellectual property rights (including copyright) and all other rights, titles and interest (whether vested, future or contingent), free of charge, worldwide and in perpetuity, without any restriction of any kind, in and to the Applications, including, without limitation, the right to reproduce, copy, edit, alter, adapt, translate, modify, distribute, create derivative works of or sell the Application, in any media, format or technology, now known or hereafter devised, without any restriction of time or territory (the "Assignment of Rights"), pursuant to which Candidates acknowledge and agree that editing or modification by the IOC or any third party authorised by the IOC of the Applications is hereby consented to and will not be deemed or considered as an infringement of the integrity of the Applications.
+The Assignment of Rights is expressly subject to the condition precedent that the Candidate is selected as a Winner by the IOC (for the sake of clarity, this includes the Competition Winner and the two runners-up) and notified as such by the IOC (the "Condition Precedent").
 The Assignment of Rights shall be and become of force and effect upon satisfaction of the Condition Precedent.
 Candidates agree to execute, at the IOC’s request and expense, any and all documents and other instruments necessary to prove or confirm the Assignment of Rights.
 The IOC has no obligation whatsoever to make use of the Applications.
-The rights in and to the Applications that are not selected as a Winner remain with the Candidates and may be used by the Candidates, subject to the Rules herein.
+The rights in and to the Applications that are not selected as a Winner’s design remain with the Candidates and may be used by the Candidates, subject to compliance with the Rules herein.

-Winners guarantee to the IOC that they are fully and duly authorised to transfer the rights covered by the Assignment of Rights, and that, in the event that they are a member of a copyright association and/or collective management organisation to which they have previously transferred rights to future works, that they have obtained the agreement of the aforesaid association or organisation that the Application submitted within the framework of this Competition will be expressly excluded from the general transfer.
-Upon first request of the IOC, Winners will provide evidence of such agreement with said copyright association and/or collective management organisation.
+Winners guarantee to the IOC that they are fully and duly authorised to assign/transfer the rights covered by the Assignment of Rights, and that, in the event that they are a member of a copyright association and/or collective management organisation to which they have previously assigned/transferred rights to future works, they have obtained the agreement of the aforesaid association or organisation that the Application submitted within the framework of this Competition will be expressly excluded from the general transfer/assignment of rights.
+Upon the first request of the IOC, Winners will provide evidence of such agreement with said copyright association and/or collective management organisation.

-Each of the Winners also agree to provide to the IOC, upon request, the source files for his/her Application (EPS format).
+Each of the Winners also agrees to provide to the IOC, upon request, the source files for his/her Application (EPS format).

-Candidates and any parent or legal guardian who so authorises his/her child or ward to enter this Competition, hereby expressly grant to the IOC the right to use the Candidate’s name, image, likeness and/or endorsement in any photograph, audio-visual production or any other form of media, visual or editorial, for the purpose of publicising and promoting the IOC, the Youth Olympic Games Lausanne 2020 and/or the Competition or for any other purpose related thereto.
-In accordance with the above, the Candidates shall take part in such photoshoots, filming and the production of other materials as the IOC may reasonably require, which may include taking part in press conferences, television and radio programmes and interviews.
+Candidates, and any parent or legal guardian who so authorises his/her child or ward to enter this Competition, hereby expressly grant to the IOC the right to use the Candidate’s name, image, likeness, voice and/or other indicia of her/his personality in any photograph, audio-visual production or any other form of media, visual or editorial, for the purpose of publicising and promoting the IOC, the Youth Olympic Games Gangwon 2024 and/or the Competition, or for any other purpose related thereto.
+In accordance with the above, the Candidates shall take part in such photoshoots, filming and the production of other materials/content as the IOC may reasonably require, which may include taking part in press conferences, television and radio programmes and interviews.

 The IOC’s decisions on all matters relating to the Competition, in particular, but not exclusively, the results thereof, are final and binding on all Candidates.
 No correspondence will be exchanged regarding the Competition except to inform and make arrangements with each of the Winners.

-By participating in this Competition, Candidates agree to indemnify and hold harmless the IOC (including its affiliates, partners, representatives, agents, successors, assigns, employees, officers and directors), from any and all claim by, or liability to, any third party for loss, damage or injury to persons or property caused by any act or omission (whether wilful or negligent) of the Candidate in connection with the Competition.
+By participating in this Competition, Candidates agree to indemnify and hold harmless the IOC (including its affiliates, partners, representatives, agents, successors, assigns, employees, officers and directors) from any and all claims by, or liability to, any third party for loss, damage or injury to persons or property caused by any act or omission (whether wilful or negligent) of the Candidate in connection with the Competition.

-The IOC is not responsible if the Competition cannot take place or if any Prize cannot be awarded due to travel cancellations, delays or interruptions due to acts of God, acts of war, natural disasters, weather or acts of terrorism.
+The IOC shall not be held responsible if, inter alia, the Competition cannot take place or if any Prize cannot be awarded, in particular due to travel cancellations, delays or interruptions due to acts of God, acts of war, natural disasters, weather, an epidemic or pandemic (including but not limited to SARS, Legionnaires’ disease and COVID-19) or acts of terrorism.

 In the event that any Article of these Rules is found to be declared invalid, illegal or unenforceable, the remaining Articles of these Rules shall remain valid and continue to bind the Candidates.

-These Rules are made available in English, French and German.
-In case of discrepancy between these versions, the English version shall prevail.
+These Rules have been produced in English, French and Korean.
+In the event of any discrepancy between the texts, the English version shall prevail.

-These Rules and the Competition are governed by Swiss law without reference to its conflict of laws rules.
+These Rules and the Competition are governed by and interpreted in accordance with the laws of Switzerland, without reference to its conflict of laws rules.

-To the extent permitted by these Rules, any claim or dispute in relation to this Competition will be submitted exclusively to the competent courts of Lausanne, Switzerland.
+To the extent permitted by these Rules, any claim or dispute in relation to this Competition which cannot be settled amicably shall be submitted to the exclusive jurisdiction of the ordinary courts competent in Lausanne, Switzerland.